 Christopher DeMuth is the Chairman of the National Conservatism Conference.
 He is a Distinguished Fellow at the Hudson Institute and was President of the American Enterprise Institute from 1986-2008.
 He was a White House official in Ronald Reagan’s first term, directing the Presidential Task Force on Regulatory Relief.

-Christopher DeMuth will speak on the topic: “Representation and the Common Good”
+Christopher DeMuth spoke on the topic: “Representation and the Common Good”